joeRob2468/alec-breed-portfolio/README.md

 # Build Commands

-Webpack is configured to use BrowserSync when watching files, and it proxies the `WP_HOME` address configured in `.env.
+Webpack is configured to use BrowserSync when watching files, and it proxies the address configured in the BrowserSyncPlugin initialization code in `webpack.config.js`, so be sure to set update that address to match your environment.
 Use `yarn watch` to build files, watch for changes, and host the BrowserSync proxy. use `yarn build` to build for production.